 The map of Colorado ski resorts at the top of this guide includes several ski resorts which I have not expanded on here: Keystone and Winter Park are great for families and slightly more budget friendly.
 Arapahoe Basin is known for its extreme terrain and extra-long season.
 It also has very affordable rates for seniors.

 Simply put, Colorado has an abundance of choices.
 And a Colorado winter holiday can be a travel splurge, but if you are open to different styles and experiences, there are ways to have fun on various budgets.
 Again, if budget is an issue, I would strongly encourage you to consider other winter activities besides downhill skiing.
 The mountains, pine trees and blue skies are enchanting, regardless of what activities you are enjoying.

 If you are interested in a budget-friendly Colorado winter adventure, you might enjoy my story about: A Colorado Winter Yurt Vacation.

 Have you visited Colorado in winter?
-Do you have a favourite mountain resort?
+Do you have a favorite mountain resort?
 Please share your experience in the comments.